Exclusive!

 Another series of

-short excerpts including film posters terminates the
+short excerpts including film posters terminates

-documentary, again to the
+the documentary, again to

 Horse Guards, Whitehall which gives a

 confident mood to the documentary.
-And Heffer's final
+And Heffer's

 The recording is